Postgresql - PORT 5432,5433

 RCE in Linux

 The execution of system commands from PostgreSQL 8.1 and earlier versions is a process that has been clearly documented and is straightforward.
-It's possible to use this: Metasploit module.
+It's possible to use this: Metasploit modulearrow-up-right.

 Write binary file using base64